monsoonmaelstrom/book2/book2.md

 Alex sits down next to me and takes the bottle from my hands and takes a drink of his own.
 We sit together in silence.
 Presumably we both want to hear what Davy has to say to Liam.

-“Just wanted to let you know she’s not mad at you,” Davy informs Liam.
+“Just wanted to let you know she’s not mad at you,” I hear Davy inform Liam distantly.
 “She’s mad at me.
 I think they both are now.”
 He sounds tired.

 “Why?”
 Liam asks him.

 “I’ll let her tell you.
 If she wants to.”

 The conversation from inside falls silent.

 “What was that about earlier?
 With you and Liam?”
 Alex asks me.